 What causes gum disease?

 - The leading cause of gum disease is the accumulated plaque and tartar on the surface of the teeth.
-They release toxic and harmful acids that end up decaying the soft gum tissues.
-Over time, the infection increases in severity.
+This accumlated bacteria causes the gum tissues to become infected.
+If left untreated over time, the infection increases in severity.

-- Improper or irregular brushing of teeth can lead to the excessive growth of microbes in the mouth.
-They can gradually cause gum disease over time.
+- Improper or irregular brushing of teeth can lead to the excessive accumulation of bacteria in the mouth.
+Different types of bacteria cause gum disease.

-- Systemic diseases such as diabetes and high blood pressure can contribute to gum disease.
+- Systemic diseases such as diabetes and heart disease can contribute to gum disease, and conversely, gum disease can contribute to worsening those systemic diseases.

 - Bleeding and oozing of pus from the gums